akvo/wash-futures-explorer/docs/overview.rst

 Embedding the Tool Into USAID Systems
 -------------------------------------
 In order to publish PowerBI dashboards on the PowerBI online service, a PowerBI subscription is required.
 We believe that a PowerBI Pro subscription is sufficient.
 It is hosted on WSSH D&A prime’s account and shared on the WSSH D&A webpage on the USAID Global Waters website through an iframe, together with the user documentation and tutorial video.
 It will be maintained during the length of the program and for one year after the program ends.
+The dashboard will remain available in a static state one year after the end of the WSSH D&A activity, and all other materials will remain available via GlobalWaters and the USAID Development Clearinghouse (DEC).

 Talking Points, Capacity Building and Other Uses From The Mission
 -----------------------------------------------------------------